We're giving you the chance to win back the value of your meal - every time you dine this month!

 Having a welcome sign at the entrance of your wedding venue is a lovely touch that will make guests feel welcome.
 Not only does a wedding sign signal to your guests that they’re in the right place, but it's a beautiful way to stoke excitement for what’s to come.

 Traditional wedding signs often include the couple’s name and their wedding date, but they can be customised freely to suit you.
 Consider the design and whether it’s in keeping with the vibe of your venue.
 You might like to include a hashtag that people can use if they post any photos.
-When it comes to how you present your sign, think about whether you’ll need to hire an easle, or prefer to use a free-standing board.
+Just don’t forget to think about whether you’ll need to hire an easel or prefer to use a free-standing board.

 Table settings